Employee Safety and Health

 We plan and coordinate health policies with occupational physicians, public health nurses, and health insurance societies through secretariat meetings held three times a month.

-Human Resource Department Secretariat for health management promotion, planning of company-wide measures, and overall progress management
+Human Resource Department | Secretariat for health management promotion, planning of company-wide measures, and overall progress management |

-General Affairs Department / Administration Section Planning of non-smoking and cafeteria policies, planning and promotion of business site-specific policies
+General Affairs Department | Planning of non-smoking and cafeteria policies, promotion of company-wide measures, and planning and implementation of site-specific initiatives |

-Health insurance societies Development and implementation of data health plans, support for health policies
+Health insurance societies | Development and implementation of data health plans, support for health policies |

-Labor unions Promotion of health measures (among union members)
+Labor unions | Promotion of health measures (among union members) |

 A view of the Health Management Practitioners' Meeting (face-to-face group meeting)